uohack/web-basics/README.md

 ### Inspecting a page

-Now, I'm going to introduce you to an invaluable tool to web developers.
+I want to pause a second to introduce you to an invaluable tool to web developers.
 Every major browser has their own version and each is slightly different, but all have the same basic function: allowing developers to inspect the source code for web sites.

 **Browser developer tools** help web developers debug problems, inspect styles and see what assets are loading, among numerous other things.

 Long-story short, in your browser of choice, right click (or control-click) somewhere on a web page and click on "Inspect".
 This should pop open your developer tools.

 There's a lot in there and this is definitely not a course on how to use developer tools.
 Just know that they're there for later on in your dev career.
+If you want to learn more, Google around for your favorite browser and "dev tools".
+Here is the documentation for [Getting started with Chrome dev tools](https://developers.google.com/web/tools/setup/?hl=en).

 ### Back to the house metaphor!!!

 CSS is the paint.
 CSS is the hanging picture on the wall.
-CSS is the different carpet because the 70's shag carpet was getting too old and you had to switch it out.
+CSS is shag carpeting and wood-paneled walls in my college apartment.
+CSS is the interior design.
+It sets the tone.

-None of those things are absolutely necessary, but everyone decorates their house because it wouldn't be a home without your personal touch.
+Of course, you don't *have* to decorate your house or use CSS, but your website would be extremely bland and would certainly lack any personality.

-Remember though, a good design is only as good as the structure it inhabits.
+Please remember though, a good design is only as good as the structure it inhabits.
 If the walls are falling in, you probably don't want to hang that priceless Picasso on the wall.
 So make sure you have solid, sturdy HTML before you start decorating it.

 ### Wait, you never explained what CSS stands for

 Oh yes, well, that's a bit complicated.
 As it turns out, you can put CSS in a number of places.
-Those include, but are not limited to:
+Those include:

 * In a separate CSS document
 * In the `<head>` portion of the HTML document, as long as they're wrapped in `<style>` tags
-* In HTML tags, for example, `<h1 style="font-size:18px;">...</h1`
+* In HTML tags, for example, `<h1 style="font-size:18px;">...</h1>`

 Generally speaking, it's bad practice to have CSS in your HTML document at all.
 So, you should always create a separate CSS document to house your CSS.
 That way you can change one CSS document and it will affect multiple HTML pages.